Eve Was Framed

 A chance encounter with a striking stranger triggers a harsh self-reckoning.
 The result?
 Amelia realises she’s been pouring her heart into a dead-end career, allowing her boss to overshadow her accomplishments and invade her personal space, while her boyfriend’s lack of drive suffocates her.
 Everyone tells her to lower her expectations and accept mediocrity.
 But what if Amelia is sick of settling?

-Briar Black is a British romance author whose obsession with classical literature—including British romance novelists like the Brontës and Jane Austen—along with the works of Arthur Conan Doyle, Mary Shelley, and Oscar Wilde, collides with a modern millennial mindset.
+Briar Black is a British romance novelist whose obsession with classical literature—including British romance novelists like the Brontës and Jane Austen—along with the works of Arthur Conan Doyle, Mary Shelley, and Oscar Wilde, collides with a modern millennial mindset.
 Now, she’s here to bring you twisted tales of love, lust, unexpected drama, and mystery.
 Briar joins the esteemed ranks of contemporary British romance writers, infusing traditional romance’s timeless essence with a vibrant, modern twist.

 If you’re a fan of spicy romance and enthralling enigma tales, Briar’s books were literally written for you.